 - Consider buying Blue Light filtering glasses, they’re widely available and can help to reduce Blue Light if you need to use your devices a lot during the day.

 - Special screen protectors are also available to buy.
-If you think you’ll forget to wear your glasses then screen protectors can be a useful alternative seeing as you only need to apply it once.
+If you think you’ll forget to wear your glasses, screen protectors can be a useful alternative.

-- Use different lights: LED light bulbs in your house can also emit blue light, so instead of using bright white lights, you could try switching to dimmer red lights closer to bedtime so you are exposed to less blue light.
+- Use different lights: LED light bulbs in your house can also emit blue light.
+Instead of using bright white lights, you could try switching to dimmer red lights closer to bedtime.

-The bottom line is that most studies conclude that too much Blue Light, especially in the evening, can have a negative impact on your sleep.
-How much it affects us is up for debate, everybody may not notice the same effects but it definitely can’t hurt to try and minimise the amount of blue light we’re be subjected too, whether it’s from generally reducing our screen time or thanks go a pair of dedicated Blue Light glasses.
+Most studies conclude that too much Blue Light, especially in the evening, can have a negative impact on your sleep.
+How much it affects us is up for debate as everybody may not notice the same effects.
+However, it definitely can’t hurt to try and minimise the amount of blue light we’re subjecting ourselves to, whether it’s from generally reducing our screen time or thanks go a pair of dedicated Blue Light glasses.